taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_kernel/README.md

 Nevertheless, we recommend to manage procfs mount options via `/etc/sysctl.conf` as described above for backward compatibility.

 ::: tip Note
-There is a known issue on CloudLinux OS Shared 6 systems.
+There is a known issue on CloudLinux OS 6 systems.
 User cannot see full /proc inside CageFS even when this user is in “super” group, that should see full /proc.
 This issue does not affect users with CageFS disabled.
-CloudLinux OS Shared 7 is not affected.
+CloudLinux OS 7 is not affected.
 :::

 ::: tip Note